Lee Mansell

 Lee Richard Samuel Mansell (born 23 September 1982) is an English former professional footballer who played for Luton Town, Nuneaton Borough, Oxford United, Torquay United and Bristol Rovers.
-He was most recently the first team manager of National League North club Gloucester City.
+He is a Players Services Executive at the Professional Footballers' Association.

 Career

 Mansell was born in Gloucester and began his career as a trainee with Luton Town, turning professional with the Hatters in August 2000.
 He made his first-team debut on 17 January 2001 in a 2–1 defeat away to Queens Park Rangers in an FA Cup 3rd Round Replay, with his league debut coming 6 days later in a 2–0 defeat away to Oldham Athletic.

 He had a spell on loan with Nuneaton Borough in March 2003, scoring twice in five games.
 He returned to Luton, but was released at the end of the 2004–05 season, having scored 8 times in 47 league games.
 He moved to Oxford United in June 2005, and played 44 times the following season as Oxford were relegated to the Conference.